 Description: Wscript.exe is an important part of Windows, but often causes problems.
 Wscript.exe is located in the C:\Windows\System32 folder.

 Known file sizes on Windows 10/8/7/XP are 141,824 bytes (26% of all occurrences), 155,648 bytes and 13 more variants.

 The file is a trustworthy file from Microsoft.
 The program has no visible window.
 Therefore the technical security rating is 14% dangerous, however you should also read the user reviews.

 External information from Paul Collins:

-To help you analyze the WScript.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the wscript.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.